nvnthermawan/Pancasila/README.md

 Pancasila
 =========
-pancasila app is represent philosophical foundation of indonesia state. why build this app? today much people in indonesia forget this philosophical.. pancasila app build based on android 2.2 and least
+pancasila app is represent philosophical foundation of indonesia state. why build this app? today much people in indonesia forget this philosophical.. pancasila app build based on android 2.2 minimum sdk 8